Some parts of this page may be machine-translated.

 Changes from the EU Machinery Directive to the EU Machinery Regulation!
 Challenges of multilingual translation that companies will face by 2027 and their countermeasures

 With the revision of the EU Machinery Directive (European Machinery Directive), companies are increasingly recognizing the importance of multilingual translation to meet new compliance requirements.
 In particular, the amendments to Articles 21/22 have made it mandatory to provide safety information and user manuals in multiple languages, necessitating accuracy and consistency in translations.
-As a result, industrial machinery manufacturers are required to strengthen their translation systems and provide documents that comply with regulations.
+As a result, manufacturers of industrial machinery are required to strengthen their translation systems and provide documents that comply with regulations.
 This blog will discuss the impacts of the revision of the EU Machinery Directive and the strategies and challenges in responding to it.

 Table of Contents